 Sarah had similar feelings: “My periods are light to non-existent.
 I never have to think about taking a pill.
 I haven’t experienced any weight gain or heightened emotions.
 I feel steadier than ever, as if PMS has been mitigated.”

 And for some women, like Kate, the IUD just straight up wasn't right.
 Kate says, “My copper IUD made me bloated and gave me a heavier period than ever.
 I had it removed a few months in.
 I may try a hormonal one down the road, but I’m not sure it’s the right thing for my body."

 Okay, one last thing

-Remember. remember, remember that IUDs protect against pregnancy, but not in the slightest against STIs.
+Remember, remember, remember that IUDs protect against pregnancy, but not in the slightest against STIs.
 If you and your partner haven’t been tested for all of the things, keep the condoms handy.
-One last thing we’re here to arm you with info.
-But only your doctor can give you medical advice.
-If you're thinking through BC options, talk to her first.
+We’re here to arm you with info, but only your doctor can give you medical advice.
+If you're thinking through BC options, talk to them first.

 This article was medically reviewed by Dr. Eva Marie Luo, an OB-GYN at Beth Israel Deaconess Medical Center and a Health Policy and Management Fellow at Harvard Medical Faculty Physicians, the physicians organization affiliated with the Beth Israel-Lahey Health System.